 - Tunngasugit Inuit Resource Centre – Tunngasugit is closed until further notice, but Inuit Peoples can call their help line at 1-844-654-6848 and their outreach coordinator can answer questions and guide them to resources.

-A partner of the ISC’s EmpoweringU Financial Wellness Program, Community Financial Counselling Services provides free, confidential advice and support if you are concerned about your financial situation and debt management.
+A partner of the ISC’s EmpoweringU Financial Wellness Program, Community Financial Counselling Services provides free, confidential advice and support if you are concerned about your financial situation or need assistance filing taxes.

 Information on local food banks is available on the COVID-19 information for students page.
 Métis students may be eligible to receive a food hamper from the Métis Nation.
 To inquire, contact Métis inclusion coordinator Laura Forsythe.

 A list of scholarships and bursaries for Indigenous students is available from Financial Aid and Awards.
 You can also read the Indigenous Student Newsletter for upcoming award deadlines.

 Career Services provides career planning, employment resources, personal support and free career workshops (registration required).
 Be sure to check out their career resources for Indigenous students.

 Indigenous Student Centre programming

 All in-person programming offered by the Indigenous Student Centre (ISC) is suspended until further notice.
 However, ISC staff are still available for support and assistance by phone or email.
 To book an appointment, contact the ISC at 204-474-8850 or firstname.lastname@example.org.

 - Qualico Bridge to Success

 - Neechiwaken Indigenous Peer Mentor Program